MartinFk/VRQuestionnaireToolkit/README.md

 ## Features
 1. ⚡Plug & Play integration.
 2. 🚩Supports Desktop (no VR required) & Virtual Reality mode (HTC VIVE or Oculus controller).
-3. ☀️Works as build and in editor.
+3. 🍏Works as build and in editor.
 4. 👓Comes with six standard questionnaire types.
 5. 📙NASA TLX, Simulation Sickness Questionnaire, IPQ and SUS Presence Questionnaire as well as System Usability Scale (SUS) already included.
 6. 📁Auto-export as .csv or .txt file.
-7. 🍏Fully compatible with other frameworks.
+7. 🌌Fully compatible with other frameworks.
 8. 🍒Customizable tactile and sound feedback.

 ## Downloads